Skip to content

 3. Show client appreciation

 Thank you’s and client gifts are the #1 way to keep your clients coming back.
-It is proven that great customer service paired with appreciate has a higher return on investment than running specials and deals.
+It is proven that great customer service paired with appreciation has a higher return on investment than running specials and deals.
 Also, by showing appreciation, your brand is furthered and markets itself more positively than the potential devaluation that incentives (discounts, etc) can cause.
-The most important aspect with end-of-year shows of appreciation is to watch the timing.
+The most important aspect of end-of-year shows of appreciation is to consider the timing.
 If the tool used is sent during busy season, it will be lost in the holiday shuffle.
 It is optimal to send out these tools after the holidays have slowed down to maximize impact and receive a higher return on investment.

 Resources:

-– Send watermarked, low resolution files via Dropbox to clients for use on social media networks.
+– Send watermarked, low-resolution files via Dropbox to clients for use on social media networks.

--Send out thank you post cards or cards.
+-Send out thank you postcards or cards.
 I recommend Moo postcards.

 4. Blog client sessions

 If you have gotten behind on your client blogging, now is the time to get it blogged.
 Commit to it.
-For every session that is not blogged is a plethora of potential clients that you are missing out on.
+For every session that is not blogged there is a plethora of potential clients that you are missing out on.
 The blog is a relatively inexpensive marketing tool that you are providing to your clients to use to talk about you.
-Any tool that can be provided at low cost with high impact will result in a high rate of return on investment.
+Any tool that can be provided at a low cost with a high impact will result in a high rate of return on investment.

 Resources:

-Pro Photo Blog Templates are so easy to use, tailor to branding and look professional.
+Pro Photo Blog Templates are so easy to use, tailor to branding, and look professional.

 - BlogStomp software cuts down blogging time which increases profit and higher rate of return.
 I have a demo of how to use it here.